Acrostic (puzzle): History

 Elizabeth Kingsley is credited with inventing the puzzle for Saturday Review in 1934, under the name double-crostic.
 Since then, other nonce words ending in "-crostic" have been used.
 Anacrostic may be the most accurate term used, and hence most common, as it is a portmanteau of anagram and acrostic, referencing the fact that the solution is an anagram of the clue answers, and the author of the quote is hidden in the clue answers acrostically.
 Later Saturday Review constructors were Doris Nash Wortman, Thomas Middleton, and Barry Tunick.
 Thomas Middleton also produced many puzzles for Harpers Magazine.
-Kingsley, Wortman, and Middleton created additional puzzles for The New York Times from 1952–1999, but not more than one every other week.
+Kingsley, Wortman, and Middleton created additional puzzles for The New York Times from 1952 to 1999, but not more than one every other week.
 Emily Cox and Henry Rathvon took over the bi-weekly setting duties for the NYT in 1999.

-A similar puzzle, called a Trans-O-Gram, by Svend Petersen, and later, Kem Putney, appeared in National Review from 1963–1993.
+A similar puzzle, called a Trans-O-Gram, by Svend Petersen, and later, Kem Putney, appeared in National Review from 1963 to 1993.
 Trans-O-Grams were often themed puzzles, with clues related to the quote.
 The name Duo-Crostic was used by the Los Angeles Times for puzzles by Barry Tunick and Sylvia Bursztyn.
 Charles Preston created Quote-Acrostics for The Washington Post.
 Charles Duerr, who died in 1999, authored many "Dur-acrostic" books and was a contributor of acrostics to the Saturday Review.
 Michael Ashley's "Double Cross" acrostics have appeared in GAMES and GAMES World of Puzzles since 1978.

 Writer and academic Isaac Asimov enjoyed acrostics, comparing them favorably to crossword puzzles.
-In "Yours, Isaac Asimov", published 3 years after his 1992 death, he wrote, "As it happens, I don’t... have time for hobbies.
+In "Yours, Isaac Asimov", published three years after his 1992 death, he wrote, "As it happens, I don't... have time for hobbies.
 But I am a fiend at Crostics.
-Crostics don’t have the public that crosswords do, because Crostics seem hard.
-They aren’t, and they’re infinitely more interesting than crosswords."
+Crostics don't have the public that crosswords do, because Crostics seem hard.
+They aren't, and they're infinitely more interesting than crosswords."